Tips for Surviving Airplane Travel with Children

 Different airlines have varied regulations about children.
 Some offer free flights for children under 2 while others give deep discounts depending on size and need.

 Each company competes to provide parents with incentives.
 Other considerations such as strollers or carriers will differ according to rules.
 Browsing through different airline websites will ensure you find the best deals for your family.

 Also choose your destination carefully, do you really need to fly half way around the world?
 Could you choose a destination which is closer to home and might be less stressful?

 2. Involve Your Kids

 Children want to feel grown up and if you treat them as capable of handling good manners, they will live up to the idea.
 Younger children can be involved in the planning if you create a "junior flight club."
 Tell them how to behave like model crew members with certain tasks.
-Stickers and badges are great ways to reward them for good behavior during the flight.
+Stickers and badges are great ways to reward them for good behaviour during the flight.

 3. Be Proactive

 Save yourself some stress by creating goody bags for your fellow passengers.
 The bags can be filled with such things as wrapped candy or gum or even coupons.
 Include a clever note with a tongue- in- cheek poem about forgiving childish behaviour that may happen.
 Passengers with a sense of humour will appreciate the gesture.